The3DP/AllPi2/README.md

 YOU ARE RUNNING THIS TEST AT YOUR OWN RISK, AND I AM NOT RESPONSIBLE FOR ANY DAMAGE DONE TO YOUR DEVICE.

-If you would like a not so extreme Raspberry Pi CPU test, than check out this repository: https://github.com/The3DP/PiCPU-Test
+If you would like to run a not so extreme Raspberry Pi CPU test, than check out this repository: https://github.com/The3DP/PiCPU-Test